-The Tulalip Tribes Hibulb Cultural Center and Natural History Preserve is a place that honors the ancestors of the Snohomish, Snoqualmie, Skykomish and other tribes and bands 23,000 square feet with a 50 acre natural history preserve.
-The interactive cultural center features a main exhibit, a temporary exhibit, two classrooms, a long house, a research library, and gift shop.
-Also features a fully certified collections and archaeological repository signatory to the 1855 Treaty of Point Elliot.
+The Hibulb Cultural Center is approximately 23,000 square feet with a 50-acre natural history preserve.
+The interactive cultural center features a main exhibit, a temporary exhibit, two classrooms, a longhouse, a research library, and gift shop.
+It also features a fully certified collections and archaeological repository.
+It was the first Tribal facility certified by the state of Washington.

 Much of the old way of life has passed into history, but a lot has been preserved for posterity.
 Visitors to the center can see basketry, tools, clothes, hats, totem poles, and full-sized canoes on display.